 Although I usually hike with two pairs of socks (liners + a thicker heel cushioned pair), I was able to cut that back to just one pair of socks, and had zero hot spots.

-So I'll close out this Keen Terradora review with this:
+So I'll close out this KEEN Terradora review with this summary:

 These trail shoes are nice looking, breathable, lightweight high performance trail wear.